anam-mansoor7/search_api/README.md

 # README

-The app downloads information from every country page listed under “Sovereign states and dependencies by population” found here: https://en.wikipedia.org/wiki/List_of_countries_and_dependencies_by_population and implements two endpoints to search that information.
+The app downloads information from every country page listed under “Sovereign states and dependencies by population” found here: https://en.wikipedia.org/wiki/List_of_countries_and_dependencies_by_population and implements three endpoints to search that information.
 It also adds a rake task that crawls the wikipedia page and stores the information in the database.

 It has the following components:

 *  Search using tf–idf similiarity matrix
 *  Search using term frequency count
+*  Add search using gin index
 *  Rake task to consume wikipedia pages

 # Search using tf–idf similiarity matrix